VGE - Vertical Grading Editor

 If unticked, making a change in the grid editor will display this button.
 Click to update models.

-Editing Panel Automate Vertical Design
+Automate Vertical Design

 This command provides access to a variety of calculation methods to generate a vertical grading for the current CSD Object open in the Vertical Grading Editor.